The Scottish Courts and Tribunals website has been developed to support the following browsers.

 When I fill out a PDF form in the browser, then save it to my local disk, the form is saved but all the data I entered has disappeared.
 How do I save the form so that it includes my data input?

 Unfortunately you can't save any changes to a PDF document unless you have the full version of the Acrobat software installed.
 The free Acrobat Reader will allow you to save a local copy of the file but you won't be able to save any changes you make such as filling out form fields.

 Please note: If you don't have the full product, don't worry, it is possible to use Acrobat Reader to print filled-out forms from the web site.

 Where to get a free copy of Adobe Acrobat Reader to open PDF documents

 Adobe Acrobat Reader is the software used to open, print and save PDF documents.
 It is available free of charge and can be downloaded from the Adobe website.

 An RSS feed allows you to view all of the latest content from a website as soon as it is published.
 Many news related websites and other online publishers syndicate their content as an RSS feed to allow users to subscribe and receive updates when new content is available.

-The Scottish Courts website currently publishes the following RSS feeds.
+The Scottish Courts and Tribunals Service currently publishes the following RSS feeds.